florent-blanvillain/grails-ember-templates-precompiler/README.md

-# Ember.js Handlebars's templates Resources plug-in for Grails
+# Ember.js templates resources plug-in for Grails

-This plug-in precompiles Ember.js's handlebars templates on the server side.
-Ember.js adds specific features to Handlebars, consequently Handlebars Resources plugin cannot be used in this case.
+This plug-in precompiles Ember.js's Handlebars templates on the server side.

 It integrates with grails resources plugin to allow subsequent minification, gzip and more.

 It's a simple fork from Matt Sheehan's grails-handlebars-resources plugin but unlike the latter it does not declare any resource module.

 The goals are: